TripShot/hire-backend/README.md

 ## Setup

-- Fork this repository.
+- Clone this repository to your local machine.
+Please do NOT fork it on github.
 - Install [stack](http://docs.haskellstack.org/en/stable/README/) on your local machine.
-- Clone your fork to your local machine.
 - From the working directory, setup stack and build the skeleton code.
 ```
 stack setup